openstack/tacker-specs/specs/stein/support-force-delete.rst

 https://blueprints.launchpad.net/tacker/+spec/force-delete-resources

-Provide support to force delete resources being stucked in some state like pending, error etc..
+Provide support to force delete resources being stuck in some states such as pending, error, etc..

 Problem description
 ===================

-In the current implementation, if resources(i.e. VNFs) stuck in any abnormal state, we don't have mechanism to clean them.
-It is required to clean those resource from database even if somehow deletion from backend got failed.
+In the current implementation, if any resource (i.e., VNFs) stuck in an abnormal state, we don't have a mechanism to clean them.
+It is required to clean those resource from the database even if somehow deletion from backend got failed.
-Like, when VNF delete fails due to underlying system or software error, those VNFs goes into PENDING_DELETE state.
-Now, vnf-delete on these PENDING_DELETE VNFs doesn't work and these VNFs are stuck forever.
+For example, when the VNFs are failed to delete due to underlying system or software error, those VNFs goes into PENDING_DELETE state.
+As a result, vnf-delete on these PENDING_DELETE VNFs doesn't work and these VNFs are stuck forever.
 We need to provide some mechanism for admin to "force" the deletion of resources in PENDING_DELETE state.

 Proposed change
 ===============

-Add New parameter --force in delete command for resources(i.e. VNF, NS & VNFFG) and corresponding support in server will be added to force delete these resources.
+Add a new parameter --force in delete command for resources (i.e., VNF, NS & VNFFG) and corresponding support in the server will be added to force delete these resources.

-The purpose is to make admin capable to quickly delete the resources that are not further usable, and stuck in ERROR or PENDING_* state.
+The purpose is to make admin capable to quickly delete the resources that are not further usable and stuck in ERROR or PENDING_* state.

 To delete VNF